National Science Bowl: Round-robin

 All competing teams are randomly arranged (each team captain randomly picks a division and position on the first day of the National Finals) into eight round-robin groups of eight or nine teams each for high school and six teams each for middle school.
 Every team plays every other team in its group once, receiving 2 points for a win, 1 point for a tie, or 0 points for a loss.
 If a team's opponent has not arrived, that team can practice instead.
 The rules still apply, though any win or loss is not counted.
 In previous years, the top two teams from each group advanced to the double-elimination stage.
 Starting in 2020, four teams from each group will advance.

 Tiebreaks

 In the event that two or more teams are tied for one of the top spots in a division, the result of the Division Team Challenge (DTC) is used as a tiebreak.
 This method is only used for high schools.

-In previous rules, there were several tiebreak procedures, applied in the following order:
+For middle schools, there are several tiebreak procedures, applied in the following order: